junepwk/Kickstarter-Analysis/README.md

 ## Results

--Conclusions based on Launch Date:
+- Conclusions based on Launch Date:

 First, May is prime time for Louise to launch her future campaign(s) in the theater category with the month of June being a close second.
 Secondly, December is a terrible month for theater related campaigns as there appears to be a 50/50 chance for success and fail.
 If Louise was to launch her campaign for her play "Fever", I would highly suggest doing so in the